 In March of 2020, Jo was tapped by Senate President Karen Spilka to lead the Senate COVID-19 Working Group.
 In June of 2020 the Senate President asked Jo to serve as a member of the Senate Working Group on Racial Justice.

 Jo also serves as a member of the state’s Vaping Commission, Food Security Task Force, and Food Policy Council, and on the following caucuses: Caucus of Women Legislators, Clean Energy Caucus, Criminal Justice Reform Caucus, Cultural Caucus, LGBTQ Caucus, Library Caucus, Senate Progressive Caucus, Regional Transit Authority Caucus, and the Rural Caucus.

-You might already know Jo from her decades of work regionally and nationally.
+You might know Jo from her first-term work as your State Senator or you might know her from her decades of work regionally and nationally.
 Jo came to western Massachusetts in the late 1990s fresh out of social work school to help lead a crisis intervention outreach team through the Center for Human Development.
 Jo quickly became part of the region’s progressive community.
 She worked for seven years as the director of the western Massachusetts American Friends Service Committee and then as director of programs at The Food Bank of Western Massachusetts.
-After The Food Bank, Jo led National Priorities Project as its executive director.
-For the past four years, Jo has been a Campaign Director for MoveOn.
+After The Food Bank, Jo led National Priorities Project as its executive director followed by four years as a Campaign Director for MoveOn.

 Jo knows how government works.
 She has first-hand experience in cracking open complex budgets, helping to broker and implement public policy, and leading strategic and game-changing initiatives in strong partnership with lawmakers at the national, state, and local levels.

-Jo’s wife, Ann, is a public school teacher and member of the Northampton School Committee.
+Jo’s wife, Ann, is a public school teacher.
 Jo and Ann have two wonderful children who are in the Northampton Public Schools (plus a dog and two cats).